-One may at least think and write about the federal design—the principle and the detail—of the constitutional schema of federalism at the level of political action and constitutional law and culture.
+One may at least think and write about federalism or the federal design—the principle and the detail—of the constitutional schema of federalism at the level of political action and constitutional law and culture.
 The distribution in Union-State relations of various powers for legal and political action may be perceived as an intensely political matter.
 However, constitutional adjudication proceeds on first principles of jurisprudence (what is good as a matter of legal theory) and demosprudence (what is good for constitutional cultures and constitutional faith).

-Chief Justice of India Ranjan Gogoi, along with Justices Deepak Gupta and Sanjiv Khanna, has rung down the curtain, as it were, on the unfolding drama in West Bengal concerning the possible inquisition and arrest by the CBI of Rajeev Kumar, Kolkata’s Commissioner of Police.
+Then Chief Justice of India Ranjan Gogoi, along with Justices Deepak Gupta and Sanjiv Khanna, has rung down the curtain, as it were, on the unfolding drama in West Bengal concerning the possible inquisition and arrest by the CBI of Rajeev Kumar, Kolkata’s Commissioner of Police.
 Chief minister Mamata Banerjee’s sitting on dharna in Kolkata (at the same site where she sat in protest against the CPM-led government during the acquisition of land in Singur for the Tata Nano factory) was preceded by two dharnas earlier in Delhi by chief minister Arvind Kejriwal, one late last year at the house of the Lt-governor, and a little earlier outside the Central Secretariat protesting Union polices with regard to the state of Delhi.
-Apparently, recourse to mass direct action by chief ministers to “save the Constitution” is emerging as a means of attempting a reversal, or an amelioration of Union policies.
+Apparently, recourse to mass direct action by chief minsters to “save the Constitution” is emerging as a means of attempting a reversal, or an amelioration of Union policies.
 It is also considered an appropriate way of achieving Opposition solidarity when general elections are looming large, and when public perception of politics as vendetta, and law as a programme of avenging Opposition leaders is seen as growing.
 The counter-perception that this is a war declared on systemic governance corruption should be welcome.
 But is it equally relevant that while looking at the beam in others eyes, one also looks at the moat in one’s own (as the Biblical saying goes)?